jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_w_hours.rst

         self.assertEqual(help(str))
     ...

-  the terminal_ is my friend, and shows `Python documentation for strings`_ and I read the descriptions until I see a :ref:`method<what is a function?>` that looks like what I am looking for
+  the terminal_ is my friend, and shows `Python documentation for strings`_ and I read the descriptions until I see a :ref:`method<what is a method?>` that looks like what I am looking for

   .. code-block:: shell